HJeon139/hjeon139-mcp-outofcontext/docs/v1/design/08_deferred_features.md

 **Deferred:** Embedding-based semantic similarity search, vector databases (FAISS, Qdrant)

 **Rationale:**
-- Keyword + metadata search sufficient for 32k-64k token volumes
+- Keyword + metadata search sufficient for millions of token volumes
 - Adds significant complexity and dependencies
 - Can be added incrementally without refactoring core architecture
 - Should only be added if keyword search proves insufficient